-For all corporate and clinical applications the analysis of the information security requirements must form part of any proposal prior to acquisition.
-The end state system must comply with the SESLHD Information Security Policy, the NSW Government DISP and ISO27001 requirements.
+For all corporate and clinical applications, the analysis of the information security requirements must form part of any proposal prior to acquisition.
+The end state system must comply with this policy, the CSP and ISO27001 requirements.
 Corporate and Clinical Applications (C&CA) that are in Business as Usual (BAU) mode, must undergo a risk assessment and security posture documented for ISGC review and risk acceptance.
 If the risk tolerance is outside the corporate or department limits, then mitigation actions must be taken to bring the application or system within tolerance, this may include replacement.